hedgepigdaniel/hedgepigdaniel.github.io/_posts/2021-02-16-new-desk-part-1-buying-a-frame.markdown

 This desk served me well for many years.
 More recently though, I started to experience pain in various places and I realised that it was caused by sitting at my desk.
 Some of this pain was in my wrist and hands, and this I solved by changing my keyboard and mouse.
 But some of it was in my back and legs.
 I guessed that this was related to the slouchy posture that I tended to fall into when working at my desk.
 Although I tried, I struggled to remain seated with my back straight and feet flat on the floor for any length of time.

 So I decided to build myself a new desk.
-In this first part, I'll talk about choosing the frame, and in subsequent parts I'll talk about building the tabletop.
+In this first part, I'll write about choosing the frame, and in subsequent parts I'll write about building the tabletop.

 ## The convention is wrong